 Exploring Mt Ainos National Park

 With all those beaches and seaside activities, it would be easy to overlook Kefalonia’s mountainous green interior, but this is exactly where you should head if you’re a nature-lover.
 The thick forests contain numerous well-signposted paths, especially in the Mt Ainos National Park, perfect for hiking or mountain biking.
 The peak rises to 1,600m but you only need to explore the lower slopes to get the experience, especially during springtime when the wildflowers are out.
-Look out for the population of wild horses in the national park.
+Look out for the population of semi-wild horses in the national park.

 A feast for the senses